luckygirlalisa/luckygirlalisa.github.io/_posts/2022-08-11-how-do-we-decision-on-the-tech-stack.md

 ---
 layout: post
-title: "How do we decision on the tech stack"
+title: "Aspects you may need to consider for decision on the tech stack"
 description: ""
 category:
 tags: []